chris-sooseok/React-complete-guide/chapters.md

 # Chapter 3: Introduction to React

+useState

 The core take-away in Chapter 3
     - React is component-based framework which means it pursues a reusability of objects
-    - Depending on the action applied to web components, we use hooks to the applied action to display desirable results
-    - React is also capable of rendering dynamic data through loop.
-Dynamically display components and data upon actions that users apply to your pages
+    - uses jsx extension that describes and create HTML elements in JS declarative way
+        - However, jsx is not supported by browsers, so it transforms into browser-readable elements by returning HTML(ish) code
     - Styles are applied, as one of options, by passing ids to your component elements

-## jsx
-    - Used to describe & create HTML elements in JS in a declrative way
-    - However, jsx is not supported by browsers, so it transforms into browser-readable elements by returning HTML(ish) code

 # Chapter 4: Tic-tac-toe Game

+useState

 The core take-away in Chapter 4
     - You can pass a function which handles a state value to a lower component which will pass the value to the passed function that will then update the value of its component